usnistgov/psc-ns3/src/psc/doc/source/psc-design.rst

 Wireless Networks Division of the U.S. National Institute of Standards and Technology (NIST), described in publications ([NIST2016]_, [NIST2017]_, [NIST2019]_, and [NIST2021]_).
 Users of the D2D features of |ns3| are requested to cite [NIST2017]_ in academic publications based on these models.
-Users of the MCPTTfeatures of |ns3| are requested to cite [NIST2021]_ in academic publications based on these models.
+Users of the MCPTT features of |ns3| are requested to cite [NIST2021]_ in academic publications based on these models.

 The integration of the initial ProSe module with the LTE and buildings module,